 |Dog’s age||Maximum time in a crate|

 Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your puppy to Behavioral training so find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+First of all, if you want to train your puppy to Behavioral training, find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc. and stop these behavioral issues and train your dog easily.

-Obedience training usually refers to the training of a dog and the term is most commonly used in that context.
+Obedience training usually refers to a dog’s training, and the term is most commonly used in that context.
 It ranges from very basic training, such as teaching the dog to reliably respond to basic commands such as “sit,” “down,” “come,” and “stay,” to high-level competition.
 Training a dog in obedience can be an ongoing and lengthy process depending on the dog, the methods used, and the skill and understanding of both the trainer and the handler.